Samuel Adams: Second Continental Congress

+Move to Dedham

+During the Revolution, Adams returned to Massachusetts from the Continental Congress for a two-month break.
+He found his home on Purchase Street had been destroyed.
+The windowpanes were etched with insults and caricatures were drawn on the walls.
+His garden was trampled, the outbuildings knocked down, and the house was robbed of all its furnishings.
+Adams was unable to fix the house, so he moved his family to Dedham.

 Return to Massachusetts

 Adams remained active in politics upon his return to Massachusetts.
+He lived in a run down house on Winter Street in Boston that had been confiscated from its Loyalist owner.
 He frequently served as moderator of the Boston Town Meeting, and was elected to the state senate, where he often served as that body's president.

 Adams focused his political agenda on promoting virtue, which he considered essential in a republican government.
 If republican leaders lacked virtue, he believed, liberty was endangered.
 His major opponent in this campaign was his former protégé John Hancock; the two men had a falling out in the Continental Congress.
 Adams disapproved of what he viewed as Hancock's vanity and extravagance, which Adams believed were inappropriate in a republican leader.
 When Hancock left Congress in 1777, Adams and the other Massachusetts delegates voted against thanking him for his service as president of Congress.
 The struggle continued in Massachusetts.
 Adams thought that Hancock was not acting the part of a virtuous republican leader by acting like an aristocrat and courting popularity.
 Adams favored James Bowdoin for governor, and was distressed when Hancock won annual landslide victories.

 Adams's promotion of public virtue took several forms.
 He played a major role in getting Boston to provide a free public education for children, even for girls, which was controversial.
 Adams was one of the charter members of the American Academy of Arts and Sciences in 1780.
 After the Revolutionary War, Adams joined others, including Thomas Jefferson, in denouncing the Society of the Cincinnati, an organization of former army officers.
 Adams worried that the Society was "a stride towards an hereditary military nobility", and thus a threat to republicanism.
 Adams also believed that public theaters undermined civic virtue, and he joined an ultimately unsuccessful effort to keep theaters banned in Boston.
 Decades after Adams's death, orator Edward Everett called him "the last of the Puritans".